cerner/terra-core/packages/terra-form/docs/TextField.md

 # Text Field

 Text Field component for rendering text inputs with standard structured style.
 Uses the Input component.
+Also exposes attributes specific to the input.

 ## Usage